Interstate livestock movements

 To protect Victoria's livestock and livestock industries, there are controls on the introduction of livestock from other states and territories in Australia.
 These controls are governed by the Livestock Disease Control Act 1994.

-Livestock include cattle, sheep, goats, pigs, camelids (Alpaca, Llama), horses, deer, poultry, buffalo and bees.
+Livestock include cattle, sheep, goats, pigs, camelids (Alpaca, Llama), horses, deer, poultry, buffalo, camels and bees.

 Prior to moving livestock into Victoria, owners must certify the health of their animals by completing prescribed certificates, vendor declarations and health statements and delivering these to the receiver of the livestock.
 These records must be kept for a specified period of time.